 The price of seafood differs a lot in each province, but if you are nearby Hong Kong, such as in Dongguan (where I am currently), seafood is extremely affordable.
 One night, me and 3 of my friends ordered a plate of spicy oysters, grilled veggies (mushrooms, green beans, Chinese cabbage) and small pieces of cod-fish and we paid RMB 64 combined.
 This price included 2 beers and 2 bottles of mineral water.
 The best place to look for cheap oysters and fish are night markets.

-As you can see, you don’t need to worry about high food expenses when visiting China.
+As you can see, you don’t need to worry about high food expenses when visiting China since here, eating out is cheaper than cooking at home.
 As long as you stick to local food from the street and local restaurants, you may spend less than $5 a day on your food.
 Try to avoid places where Western food and fast food is served (McDonald’s and KFCs are 10 times more expensive than Chinese restaurants).

 This is a guest post by eTramping – Agness and Cez – best friends and travel companions from Poland.
 These two are sharing their budget travel tips on how to travel the world with $25 in your pocket.
 Since 2011, they have travelled the world while teaching English in different Asian countries such as China, Thailand or Cambodia.
 They are both photography passionate obsessed with Chinese cuisine and culture.

 Products from Amazon.com